 Scrap Metal Recycling list.

-Microwaves: Accepted at Kane County Recycling Centers.
+Microwaves: Clean and working countertop microwaves are accepted by Habitat for Humanity ReStores in Aurora and Elgin.
+See our Building Material Reuse page for addresses.
+All types of microwave are accepted at Kane County Recycling Centers.
 They can also usually be recycled through any metal scrapper.

 Motor Oil: See our